uperl/Archive-Ar-Libarchive/README.md

     Warning level.
 Levels are zero for no warnings, 1 for brief warnings, and 2 for warnings with a stack trace.
 Default is zero.

+    Warnings that originate with libarchive itself will not include a stacktrace, even with a warn level set to 2.

 - chmod

     Change the file permissions of files created when extracting.
 Default